 Visit the Zahrady pod Pražským hradem (Gardens under the Prague Castle).
-The gardens are connected and allow you to take a scenic walk up the hill to the castle.
+The gardens are connected and allow you to take a scenic walk up the hill to the iconic Prague Castle.

 Take a pilgrimage to the Church of the Infant Jesus.
 Devotion to the church’s namesake statue has been recognized by four Popes since 1896.
 It hosts thousands of pilgrims each year.

 The Czech Museum of Music is in the Prague little quarter.
 It houses everything from rare instruments to items once owned by famous composers.